 In his work on the psychoanalytic theory of personality, father of psychology Sigmund Freud suggested that there were three parts to human behavior.
-The id, the ego, and superego interact and form feelings, thoughts, and actions.
+The id, the ego, and the superego interact and form feelings, thoughts, and actions.

 The Id is responsible for how we feel about instant gratification.
 You might have heard of the pleasure principle, where you want things to feel good and avoid pain at all costs.
 Freud suggested that this was the Id in action.

 Meanwhile, the ego acts according to the reality principle.
 The ego interacts with the world and helps us to interact with the needs of reality.